opencv/opencv/doc/js_tutorials/js_core/js_basic_ops/js_basic_ops.markdown

 @endcode

-@note src.type() is very important while debugging because a large number of errors in OpenCV.js code is caused by invalid data type.
+@note src.type() is very important while debugging because a large number of errors in OpenCV.js code are caused by invalid data type.

 How to construct Mat
 ------------------------------------